lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 To do so, click on the "plot settings" (two gears) on the left-hand panel, click on "add new chart."
 Select "heatmap" for the plot type, and enter "q/(1-e)" for the X-axis, and "e" for the y-axis.
 You can chose any color map you find compelling.
 The plot parameters used here are below.
-In particular, the X-axis is restricted to ``a < 100`` to illustrate at more detail the region from 1 x to about 3 x the Neptune's orbit.
+In particular, the X-axis is restricted to ``a < 100`` au to illustrate at more detail the region from 1 x to about 3 x the Neptune's orbit.

 .. figure:: /_static/portal_tut03_step01f.png
     :width: 400